KamiCreed/pyaivchat/README.md

 # pyaivchat
-SeikaSay Twitch and YouTube TTS and chatbot.
+SeikaSay2 Twitch and YouTube TTS and chatbot.
 Runs both Twitch and YouTube bots in parallel but sends the TTS commands sequentially.

 Using Python 3.8